 So, I had these ceramic pots housing with me for the longest time.
 I am a big fan of ceramic.
 Back in the days when I was a slave to consumerism, I used to just buy stuff.
-I used the newly bought ceramics all over the house, to keep jewellery, as a pen stand, for keeping plants and others.
-After every new role I endowed on them, I always found some functional disability in their role.
-They spent initial years figuring out a role to contribute to the house but their probation period didn’t seem to get over.
+I used the newly bought ceramics all over the house, to keep jewellery, as a pen stand, for keeping plants and other stuff.
+After every new role I endowed on them, I always found some functional disability in their existence.
+They spent initial years figuring out a place to contribute to the house but their probation period didn’t seem to get over.
 Finally, I was so fed up with them not fitting anywhere that I put them in the storeroom.
 That is what happens to things which are bought because of impulsive instinct.

-Rest, the pictures will complete the story.
+The pictures will complete the story.

 And they lived happily ever after.